PRIVACY AND COOKIE STATEMENT

 We may process the information we collect about you:

-to perform any contract we have agreed with you, or to respond to any enquiries you make in this connection before we enter into a contract.
+to perform any contract we have agreed with you, or to respond to any inquiries you make in this connection before we enter into a contract.
 The lawful basis for this processing is performance of a contract with you or because you have asked us to take specific steps before entering into a contract in respect of these activities and services;

 to protect our business from fraud and other illegal activities.
 This processing is necessary for our legitimate interests by ensuring the proper management of our business and financial risks.